megabytesofrem/deimos/SYNTAX.md

 - `extern` is used to mark a function, or type as externally defined from C.
 - `import` is used to import a file

+⚠️ `extern` will be deprecated soon when modules are added, and will be repurposed as a modifier keyword.

 Consider the below snippet which could be part of a bridge to a C API, like SDL2.
 ```lua
 let SDL_INIT_VIDEO: u32 = 0x00000020